5T33Z0/Clover-Crate/SMBIOS/README.md

 **NOTES**

 * `AAPL,slot-name` is mostly a cosmedic property (despite what some users may think)
-* In order for the `Slots` section to be present in the config.plist, a SMBIOS has to be generated because it's a sub-category of the SMBIOS dictionary.
+* In order for the `Slots` section to be present in the config.plist, a SMBIOS has to be generated because Slots is a sub-category of the SMBIOS dictionary.
 * As long as I have been using Clover, I've never used this section whatsoever.
 I always use Device Properties to define a device and call it a day.
 Especially since Hackintool can create all these device property entries with the correct AAPL,slot-names for you.

 ## Running macOS on unsupported platforms